Bhargavi84/Explore-Ireland-MS2/README.md

 ### Acknowledgements
 ___
 * My mentor **Excellence Ilesanmi** for his continuous support and feedback throughout this project.
-* CI Student careb,Tutors and Slack Community for help and support.
+* CI Student care Team,Tutors and Slack Community for help and support.
 * This project is purely educational purpose only.